1975 AMPEG SVT

 For photos, click on the links below:

-1975 SVT characteristics: Squared "blackline" silkscreened graphics, two channels, small black D shaft knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches, small round red power light, silver grille cloth with plastic badge logo, preamp mounted underneath box top, non exposed fan, three prong power cord and outlet, fuse, Magnavox manufacturing, serial number stickers on the back panel right side and inside the box, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, "tilt back" 8x10 inch speaker cabinet with "towel bar" handle.
+1975 SVT characteristics: Squared "blackline" silkscreened graphics, two channels, small black D shaft knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches, small round red power light, silver grille cloth with plastic badge logo, preamp mounted underneath box top, non exposed fan, three prong power cord and outlet, fuse, Magnavox manufacturing, serial number stickers on the back panel right side and inside the box, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, "tilt back" 8x10 inch speaker cabinet with "towel bar" handle and CTS speakers.

 Ampeg serial number dating is undocumented and very difficult.
 Some examples of 1975 SVT serial numbers are 2662x, 4904x, 5687x, 6941x and 7278x.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.